Eddie Hazel: Career

 In 1967, the Parliaments, a Plainfield-based doo wop band headed by George Clinton, had a hit record with "(I Wanna) Testify."
 Clinton recruited a backing band for a tour, hiring Nelson as bassist, who in turn recommended Hazel as guitarist.
 Hazel was in Newark, New Jersey, working with George Blackwell and could not be reached.
 After Nelson returned from the tour, he tried to recruit Hazel.
 His mother at first vetoed the idea, since Hazel was only seventeen, but Clinton and Nelson worked together to change her mind.

 In late 1967, the Parliaments went on tour with both Nelson and Hazel.
 In Philadelphia Hazel met and befriended Tiki Fulwood, who quickly replaced the Parliaments' drummer.
 Nelson, Hazel and Fulwood became the backbone of Funkadelic, which was originally the backup band for the Parliaments, only to later become an independent touring group when legal difficulties forced Clinton to temporarily abandon the name "Parliaments".

 The switch to Funkadelic was complete with the addition of Tawl Ross and Bernie Worrell (rhythm guitar and keyboards, respectively).
-Funkadelic (1970), Free Your Mind...
-And Your Ass Will Follow (1970) and Maggot Brain (1971) were the first three albums, released within two years.
+Funkadelic (1970), Free Your Mind... and Your Ass Will Follow (1970) and Maggot Brain (1971) were the first three albums, released within two years.
 All three albums prominently featured Hazel's guitar work.

 The third album's title song, "Maggot Brain", consists of a ten-minute guitar solo by Hazel.
-Clinton reportedly told Hazel during the recording session to imagine he had been told his mother had just died.
+Clinton reportedly told Hazel during the recording session to imagine he had been told his mother had just died while playing the first half of the solo; and to imagine he'd just been told she was still alive while playing the second half.
 Music critic Greg Tate described it as Funkadelic's A Love Supreme.
 In 2008, Rolling Stone cited this as number 60 on its list of 100 greatest "guitar songs" of all time.